Nepotism in the workplace

 Suppose an instance occurs at a company where a close personal friend or family member becomes a serious candidate for a position.
 In that case, the existing staff member related to the candidate should recuse themselves from deciding on their fate.

-The document that should guide the final determination during hiring is the job description.
 Having exact, accurate, and detailed job descriptions for every role in a company can help shield against nepotism perhaps more than anything else.
 It sets the expectations and qualifications required for a position and clearly shows when a significant discrepancy is present between the candidate and the job description.